top of page

 our mission

-Our mission is to advocate for stronger laws that reduce issues related to animal overpopulation, abandonment, neglect, and exploitation—all while fostering a culture of compassion and responsibility.
+To advocate for better treatment of animals and reduce issues related to animal overpopulation, abandonment, neglect, and exploitation—all while fostering a culture of compassion and responsibility.

 laura-roberts-Knjv6uWbLDo-unsplash.jpg